 Your doctor can tell whether you have a brain injury by doing a series of tests.
 You may be asked questions to check your memory, concentration, problem-solving ability, and other brain functions.
-To see if there's an injury and to find where it's located, you may have a brain scan called computed tomography (CT) or magnetic resonance imaging (MRI).
+To see if there's an injury and to find where it's located, you may have a brain scan called a CT or MRI.

 Brain Injuries and Memory

 An injury can damage the parts of your brain you need to store and retrieve information.
 That's why you may have a harder time remembering your birthday, what you ate for breakfast, or the accident that caused your brain injury.
 Some memory loss after a brain injury is normal, but it should come back.
 People with severe brain injuries sometimes lose their memory for longer periods of time.

 An injury can also damage parts of your brain that help you balance and walk.
 As a result, you may feel dizzy -- like the room is spinning.
 Parts of your brain that help you see clearly and gauge depth may also be affected.
 Physical therapy and other rehabilitation can improve your balance and movement after a head injury.